intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 1. If it is a TFHub like SavedModel, one can use the config API described in section II.
 2. If it is an older SavedModel saved in a .pbtxt file, one can use the config API described in secction III.

+## V. Reduced precision math mode via environment variable
+In Tensorflow* 2.13, a new environment variable, TF_SET_ONEDNN_FPMATH_MODE, is introduced.
+When running on BF16 capable hardwares (e.g. SPR) and setting this variable `TF_SET_ONEDNN_FPMATH_MODE=BF16`, Intel® oneDNN library will perform reduced precision math computation on convolution and matrix multiplication operations, the convertion between FP32 and BF16 is handled inside the oneDNN library.